Basic Piano Chords (and Some Advanced Ones) for Beginners

 Voicings

-Voicing refers to what order you play the different notes in a chord.
+Voicing refers to where you play the different notes.
 It’s different than inversion because you don’t have to use the same hand to play out the chord.
-A very basic example of this would be playing the C Major chord (C-E-G) by using your left hand to play an E while playing a C and G with your left hand higher on the piano.
+A very basic example of this would be playing the C Major (C-E-G) by using your left hand to play an E while playing a C and G with your left hand higher on the piano.

 Why would you do that?
 Cuz it’s cool and sounds different.
 Chord voicing is really useful when you’re working with more complex chords like 7ths and 9ths.
 But I thought it’d be good for you to be aware of now.